 85. Number of Covered Persons: The Texarkana Court of Appeals has adopted the reasoning of several other jurisdictions and held that an insurance company may settle with one or more covered persons, even when the settlement depletes or exhausts the policy proceeds available to other covered persons.
 Lane v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 992 S.W.2d 545 (Tex.
 App.-Texarkana 1999, pet. denied).
-Texas law does not contain a general prohibition against favoring one insured and an insurer may in effect settle one Uninsured b.
-Claims made; 86

-Motorist claim at the expense of another, so long as the payment of the first claim is reasonable.
+Texas law does not contain a general prohibition against favoring one insured over another (see discussion of American States v.
+Arnold in Chapter 1, §§ 1-2 and 1-5, herein), and an insurer may in effect settle one Uninsured Motorist claim at the expense of another, so long as the payment of the first claim is reasonable.